The Absolutely True Diary of a Part-Time Indian: Audiobook

 The author Sherman Alexie himself narrates the audiobook of The Absolutely True Diary Of A Part-Time Indian, which has won many awards for its creation of an idiosyncratic, first-person voice.
 "Alexie is the perfect choice to read his own story," notes critic Kristi Jemtegaard.
 Alexie is able to convey the messages that the missing cartoons, caricatures, and sketches reveal in the printed text.
 Alexie, who has experience as an orator, won the Taos Poetry Circus World Heavyweight Championship award three years in a row for his oratorical virtuosity.

 Film adaptation

 According to The Hollywood Reporter, in December 2016, Fox 2000 Pictures acquired the rights to produce The Absolutely True Diary of a Part-Time Indian.
 The producing team consists of Hugh Jackman, Wyck Godfrey, Isaac Klausner, and Lauren Shuler Donner.
-The film is currently under development, and a set release date has not been announced as of yet.
+The film is currently under development, but a release date has not yet been announced.
 Charlotte Mackentier once said, "Reading The Absolutely True Diary of a Part-Time Indian got me through some rough spots in high school.
 I really connected with Junior—feeling stuck between two worlds, trying to figure out who I am.
 His story made me feel less alone and reminded me that it's okay to struggle while you're trying to find your place."